Emergency medical kits for remote areas

 Step 1.
 Fill in the form

-You will need to fill in the emergency medical kit order form.
+Fill in the emergency medical kit remote order form.

 Step 2.
 Submit the form

-For the Darwin, Katherine and East Arnhem regions, send the form to Katherine Hospital Pharmacy using the following contact details:
+For Darwin, Katherine and East Arnhem regions, send the form by mail, email or fax to:

 Katherine Hospital